BalogunVictor/crwn-clothing/README.md

 # royal-clothing

-This project is the culmination of a complete training that I carried out on the web application development in React.
+This is a project that I carried out on the web application development in React.
 It is a minimalist e-commerce application.
 It contains the essential elements for this type of application, namely :
 * navigation between categories and products
 * a registration and login process